CtrlK

 Conciseness

-The skill is fairly well-structured but includes some redundancy — core principles are restated in 'Important Notes', the progress tracking table is somewhat duplicative, and some explanations could be tighter.
+The skill is fairly well-structured but includes some redundancy — core principles are restated in the 'Important Notes' section at the bottom, and the progress tracking table duplicates what's already described in each phase.
+Some sections like the picklist query appear in both Phase 4 and Phase 5.
 However, it mostly avoids explaining concepts Claude already knows.

 2 / 3